Get The Most Bang For Your Buck Plants

 On a side note, this plant is perfectly suited as a dramatic filler in flower arrangements.

 Make an investment in this plant and expect a big return on your investment.
-This stunning purple plant is not only beautiful, it is edible too.
+This stunning purple plant is not only beautiful, it is an edible flower too.
 It’s purple-tinted leaves create quite a show as it climbs a fence or trellis.
 Its light purple flowers stay fresh-looking for long after they’re cut, and the beautiful purple seed pods are lovely in flower arrangements.

 The edible parts of this plant include the blooms and the beans but boil the beans twice first.
 They contain toxins that break down during the boiling process.

 Also known as bee balm, this minty-scented plant grows quickly to cover large areas in your garden.
-If you want to attract butterflies, bees and hummingbirds, this is the plant you want.
+If you want to attract butterflies, bees, and hummingbirds, this is the plant you want.
 It’s cheap, creates quite the show by itself, but we’re pretty sure it’s the wildlife it attracts that makes this plant well worth the money.

 Just because you’re on a budget doesn’t mean you can’t have the lavish garden you dream of.
 Be sure to include the flowers we’ve mentioned above, and take your time researching and exploring other varieties of plants to create a magical garden you can’t wait to spend time in.